FidelusAleksander/ghcertified/content/questions/question-026.md

 subject: []
 ---

-# A reusable (called) workflow "build" creates zip file artifacts.
-How do You pass the zip file location to the caller workflow that is using the "build" workflow?
+# A reusable workflow named `build` creates zip file artifacts.
+How do You pass the zip file location to the caller workflow that is using the `build` workflow?
 > https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-of-onworkflow_calloutputs

-- [x] You define an output on workflow level in the "build" workflow
+- [x] You define an output on workflow level in the `build` workflow
 > https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#example-of-onworkflow_calloutputs
-- [x] You define an output on job level in the "build" workflow
+- [x] You define an output on job level in the `build` workflow
 > https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idoutputs
-- [x] In the "build" workflow You write the output into $GITHUB_OUTPUT in one of the steps
+- [x] In the `build` workflow You write the output into `$GITHUB_OUTPUT` in one of the steps
 - [ ] All outputs are automatically passed to the caller workflows